 Certification: Certified Family Nurse Practitioner; Certificate to Prescribe and Certificate of Authority through the Ohio Board of Nursing ; Credentialed Allied Health Professional through the Medical Staff Office at Cincinnati Children's Hospital Medical Center; Pediatric Advanced Life Support certified through the American Heart Association

 Erin K. Brazill, MS, ATR-BC, MSW, LISW Art Therapist, Pediatric Palliative and Comfort Care Team

 Hilary A. Flint, DO Pediatrician, Palliative Medicine Specialist

 Assistant Professor, UC Department of Anesthesia

-Lori Ann McKenna, RN, MSN, CPNP Pediatric Nurse Practitioner
+Lori Ann McKenna, MSN, APRN, CPNP Pediatric Nurse Practitioner, Department of Anesthesia

 Optimizing pediatric pain management